Zhoues/RoboRefer/README.md

 ## 🔥 Updates
-[2025-06-05] 🔥🔥🔥 RefSpatial-Bench code is released on [HF](https://huggingface.co/datasets/BAAI/RefSpatial-Bench).
+[2025-06-05] 🔥🔥🔥 RefSpatial-Bench is released on [HF](https://huggingface.co/datasets/BAAI/RefSpatial-Bench).
 Let's evaluate the spatial referring capabilities of your model!

 [2025-06-05] RoboRefer is released on [arxiv]().